Julusian/decklink-c/README.md

 # Decklink_C

-Blackmagic Design Decklink SDK wrapper for C compatability.
+Blackmagic Design Decklink SDK wrapper for C compatability or for other language bindings.

 This is a minimal auto-generated wrapper around the official C++ SDK.

 ## Installation